-Over the course of our three days in Edinburgh, Jess of Bon Traveler and I were on a mission.
+Over the course of our three days in Edinburgh, I was on a serious mission.
+A caffeine mission, that is.

 Edinburgh has a surprisingly cool independent coffee scene.
 It wasn’t what I expected from the city heading in to our trip, but turns out locals are pretty serious about their beans.

-A Quick Guide to the Best Edinburgh Coffee Shops and Bakeries
+Map of the Best Edinburgh Coffee Shops and Bakeries

 Thomas J. Walls